Copy the text below and then paste that into your favorite email application.

 John’s impact has been immeasurable.
 He will be remembered and missed by all those who were fortunate enough to know him and have him touch their life in such an overwhelmingly positive way.
 John is gone but never forgotten.
 It is with love and respect that we say, so long for now, till we meet again, rest in peace as you are loved.

-Services will be rescheduled for a later date.
+Relatives and friends are respectfully invited to attend a time of viewing and visitation with the family at the Buch Funeral Home, 216 South Broad Street, Lititz on Friday, April 7, 2023 from 3:00 PM to 5:00 PM.
 In lieu of flowers, donations may be made in the memory of John Doster, the Lititz Historical Foundation, P.O.
 Box 65, Lititz, Pennsylvania, 17543 or the charity of your choice.